List of Marvel Comics characters: S: Supercharger

 Supercharger (Ronnie Hilliard) is a character appearing in American comic books published by Marvel Comics.
 The character, created by Kurt Busiek, and Paul Lee, first appeared in Amazing Fantasy #17 (January 1996).
 He is an enemy of Spider-Man and chronologically the first supervillain Spider-Man encountered.

 Ronnie Hilliard gains superpowers in a generator explosion that kills his father.
 Calling himself Supercharger, he is a "living battery" capable of absorbing, storing, and releasing great amounts of electricity.
 He can discharge this energy through physical contact or as destructive lightning-like bolts.
 He battles the Fantastic Four and Spider-Man.
 Supercharger is later seen as a member of the Masters of Evil organized by Crimson Cowl.
 Supercharger, alongside the rest of the Masters of Evil members, is defeated by the Thunderbolts.

 Supercharger is among the villains killed by Black Ant and a restored Hank Pym and revived to join the Lethal Legion.

+Supergiant

+Supergiant is a supervillain appearing in American comic books published by Marvel Comics.
+Created by Jonathan Hickman and Jerome Opeña, Supergiant first appeared in Infinity #1 (October 2013).

+Supergiant is a member of Thanos' supervillain team Black Order.
+In the Infinity storyline, Supergiant and Corvus Glaive attack the Jean Grey School for Higher Learning while searching for Thane.
+They leave after realizing that Thane is not there.

+When the Black Order seizes control of Wakanda, Supergiant takes control of Black Bolt's mind and forces him to activate the Illuminati's hidden bombs.
+When the Illuminati arrive to save Black Bolt, Supergiant uses Black Bolt's ability to defeat the heroes.
+Upon activating the bomb, Supergiant is faced by Maximus, who has the trigger.
+Maximus triggers the bomb, but has Lockjaw transport Supergiant and the bomb to a distant uninhabited planet, where Supergiant is killed in the explosion.

+In the storyline "No Surrender", Supergiant returns as a psychic projection and works with the Challenger, who sets the Black Order up against Grandmaster's Lethal Legion.